JuliaText/WordTokenizers.jl/paper/paper.md

 Such _word tokenization_ also often includes some normalizing, such as correcting unusual spellings or removing all punctuations.
 Complementary to word tokenization is _sentence segmentation_ (sometimes called _sentence tokenization_),
 where a document is broken up into sentences, which can then be tokenized into words.
-Tokenization and sentence segmentation are some of the most fundamental operations to be performed before applying most NLP or information retrieval algorithms
+Tokenization and sentence segmentation are some of the most fundamental operations to be performed before applying most NLP or information retrieval algorithms.

-WordTokenizers.jl provides a number of fast tokenizers and sentence segmentation functions as well as an API for building custom tokenizers.
+WordTokenizers.jl provides a flexible API for defining fast tokenizers and sentence segmentors.
+Using this API several standard tokenizers and sentence segmenters have been implemented, allowing researchers and practitioners to focus on the higher details of their NLP tasks.

 WordTokenizers.jl does not implement significant novel tokenizers or sentence segmenters.
 Rather, it contains ports/implementations the well-established and commonly used algorithms.
-At present, it contained rules-based methods primarily designed for English.
+At present, it containes rules-based methods primarily designed for English.
 Several of the implementations are sourced from the Python NLTK project ([@NLTK1], [@NLTK2]);
 although these were in turn sourced from older pre-existing methods.